 What is ResonTech?

-Where traditional cloud providers rent you raw virtual machines, and GPU marketplaces hand you a machine and an SSH key, ResonTech delivers a kernel — a full orchestration layer that sits between your code and the underlying hardware, handling everything that has nothing to do with your model: driver installation, job scheduling, distributed coordination, fault recovery, autoscaling, data management, and cost optimization.
+We don't give you any SSH keys, why?
+ResonTech delivers a kernel — the control plane and worker agents that sit between your code and the underlying hardware, handling everything that has nothing to do with your model: driver installation, job scheduling, distributed coordination, cross-cluster sync, fault recovery, autoscaling, data management, and cost optimization.

 | The kernel manages | You manage |